 There are a couple of exceptions of watches that know you are doing something in the water—the FORM Swim Goggle and the FINIS Smart Goggles register kicking as “mixed” and “drills” in their respective apps—but most other trackers don’t track anything at all.

-The Apple Watch is the only device I’ve ever tried that not only recognizes that you are doing kick, but actually measures it.
+The Apple Watch is the only device I’ve ever tried that has a native swim app that not only recognizes that you are doing kick, but actually measures it.

 ⭐ The Apple Watch tracks swimming pool lengths of any type